-The employee is obliged to give at least thirty days notice of any foreseeable need for extended leave.
-For specific employee rights and responsibilities, contact the human resources office.
+The employee is obliged to give at least thirty day notice of any foreseeable need for extended leave.
+For specific employee rights and responsibilities, contact the office of human resources

-7. Jury Duty and Civic Duty Leave
+G. Jury Duty and Civic Duty Leave

-When called for jury duty and while serving as a juror, full-time and part-time salaried employees receive time off.
-Verification of jury service must be submitted to the supervisor to be filed with the appropriate monthly attendance report.
+When called for jury duty and while serving as a juror, employees receive time off at regular salary.
+Verification of jury service must be submitted to the supervisor.
 Except in unusual circumstances, other civic duties should be performed during off-duty hours.

-8. Military Leave
+H. Military Leave

-Full-time and part-time salaried employees who are called to active military duty on short notice as a result of national emergencies may be granted a military leave without pay for a reasonable period of time.
+Full-time and part-time employees who are called to active military duty on short notice as a result of national emergencies may be granted a military leave without pay for a reasonable period of time.
 An unpaid leave of absence not to exceed two (2) weeks annually may be granted to members of reserve components of the armed forces for the purpose of serving on active duty.

-9. Maternity Leave
+I. Maternity Leave

-Maternity Leave is granted in accordance with the Family and Medical Leave Act of 1993 as shown in D-6.
+Maternity leave is granted in accordance with the Family and Medical Leave Act of 1993.